HewlettPackard/oneview-chef/README.md

 You can specify the association of the server profile with each of the resources using the resource properties.
 Also it is easy to add connections using the connection properties:

 - **\<network_type\>_connections** (Hash) Optional - Specify connections with the desired resource type.
 The Hash should have `<network_name> => <connection_data>` associations.
 See the [examples](examples/server_profile.rb) for more information.
+- **deployment_plan** (String) Optional - Specify the Deployment Plan to be applied with the Server Profile.
+The OS Deployment Plan need to be created in Image Streamer appliance.
+See the [examples](examples/image_streamer/server_profile_deploy.rb) for more information.

 ### [oneview_switch](examples/switch.rb)